 You may have heard about float tanks lately.
 Float tanks go by a number of names; floation tank, flotation tank, and sensory deprivation tank seem to be the most common.
-Their recent rise in popularity indicates that the health benefits of float tanks are very real.
-In this article, we explore the benefits of float tanks for sleep health, and their use as an insomnia treatment.
+Their recent rise in popularity indicates that the health benefits of float tanks are genuine.
+In this article, we explore the benefits of float tanks for sleep health and their use as an insomnia treatment.

 What is a float tank?

 You can think of a a float tank as a giant private bathtub full of Epsom Salt.
 There is so much Epsom Salt dissolved in the tank that the solution becomes more buoyant than the Dead Sea.
 Water is maintained at body temperature.
 This keeps you comfortable whilst floating.
 You also have the option of soft lighting, relaxing music, silence or darkness whilst you float.